 The temperature here is quite low and the air is quite dry.
 It doesn't rain much here but when it rains, traveling in the city becomes more difficult, though the rains bring with it different hues of charm to the city.
-The best time to visit Ngari city is in the months of May, June, September and October when it is not raining.
-The temperature generally floats around the comfortable mark of 10 degree Celsius.
+The best time to visit Ngari city is in the months of May, June, September, and October when it is not raining.
+The temperature generally floats around the comfortable mark of 10 degrees Celsius.

 Cuisine in Ngari

 In Ngari city, the cuisine is different, their main foods belong to Chiang cuisine but few restaurants serve Sichuan cuisine.
 The food here is precisely light and salty, and exceptionally tasty.

 Tourist Attractions in Ngari

 Ngari is the home to the divine abode of Lord Shiva, Mt.
 Kailash.
 Thousand of devotees visit Ngari in order to reach the almighty.
 Besides Mt.
 Kailash, the city is brimming with natural wonders that single-handedly are good enough to make Ngari the favorite tourist spot.
 These are Mapam Yumco Lake, Lhanag Tso Lake, Tholing Monastery.